Who Is Visiting My Site blog header image

 Leadfeeder sign up step 9

-Then, by connecting Leadfeeder to your CRM, such as Pipedrive, or email marketing software, you can further streamline your marketing advances on these leads.
+After that, you can connect Leadfeeder to your CRM, such as Pipedrive, or email marketing software, so you can further streamline your marketing advances on these leads.

-Another nice feature of Leadfeeder is that it allows you to "follow" a specific lead to keep tabs on their activity on your site.
-This makes it easier for sales and marketing to follow up at just the right time.
+Leadfeeder also lets you "follow" a specific lead to observe their activity on your site.
+This makes it easier for sales and marketing to follow up or retarget at just the right time.

-For example, a sales rep can "follow" a lead that visits your site, then reach out after they visit your pricing page.
+For example, a sales rep can "follow" a lead who visits your site, then reach out after they visit your pricing page.

 Even better, you can use our custom feeds to drill down and see just the leads that fit your ideal customer profile.

-For example, if you want to see leads from the last seven days. located in Arlington, Virginia, and have at least 51 employees, you can drill down from all your leads to see just the ones that meet your requirements.
+Say you want to only see leads from the last seven days who are located in Arlington, Virginia and have at least 51 employees.
+You can filter all your leads to see just the ones who match that description.

 Leadfeeder feed

-What IP tracking tools don't tell you is exactly which person visited your site, just the company they work for.
-For B2B companies, however, this is still incredibly valuable data.
+IP-based website visitor tracking tools don't tell you exactly which person visited your site.
+They only tell you which company the person works for.
+Still, for B2B companies, that is incredibly valuable visitor data.

-We'll cover how to use this data to power sales and marketing campaigns in a later section, but first, let's talk about another way to see who is visiting your website - heatmaps.
+We'll cover how to use this data to power sales and marketing campaigns in a later section.
+First, let's talk about another way to see who is visiting your website: heatmaps.

 Heatmaps show what site visitors do on your site

-Heatmaps are a data visualization technique that shows where site visitors click on your site using color variations.
+They are a data visualization technique that uses color variations to show where visitors click on your site.
 Just like a weather map, which shows rain and thunderstorms in varying colors based on severity, heat maps display popular site areas in red and less popular areas in blue or green.

 Hotjar business page

 Heatmaps are useful for general website testing, to see where user attention drops off, and A/B testing new features or designs.
-You can see where users click, scroll, and what causes them to leave a page.
+You can observe user behavior, such as where users click and scroll, and what causes them to leave a page.

 Many heatmap tools, like Hotjar and Crazy Egg, also provide deeper analytics about who visits your website and what they do.
-For example, Hotjar also provides live playback recordings you can pair custom data, such as current customers or leads.
+Hotjar even provides session recordings of real actions taken by visitors where you can pair custom data, such as current customers or leads.
+But if you're relying solely on heatmaps, can you see who visits your website?

-The upper right quadrant on a desktop might contain different icons or features than the upper right quadrant on a mobile device — making the data less accurate.
+The upper right quadrant on a desktop might contain different icons or features than the upper right quadrant on a mobile device — making heatmap data less useful.

 Also, heatmaps don't provide quantitative interaction data, making it hard to convert those blobs on a screen into actionable business data.
 For example, the heat map for your site with 1,000 visitors can look the same as when you have 10,000 visitors — but the volume might have very different implications.

-As a result, heatmaps might not be quite as useful as you might think.
-However, pairing them with IP tracking tools like Leadfeeder can provide a deeper insight into who visits your site and exactly what they do when they get there.
+The key to getting the most value out of heatmaps is to combine them with IP tracking tools like Leadfeeder.
+This provides a fuller picture of who visits your site and exactly what they do when they get there.

 How knowing who visits your site helps sales

-The top challenge for most sales teams is finding more leads — and quality leads, not just a random list of site visitors to sort through.
+The top challenge for most sales teams is finding more leads — and qualified leads, not just a random list of site visitors to sort through.

-With IP tracking tools like Leadfeeder, sales can spend more time focusing on prospects that actually convert, rather than spreading themselves thin.
+IP tracking tools like Leadfeeder enable sales teams to spend more time focusing on prospects that actually convert, rather than spreading themselves thin.

-Here's a few ways knowing which companies visit your site can improve your sales process
+Knowing which companies visit your site can improve your sales process in many ways, including:

-• Improve prospecting efforts: See who visits your site, what pages they view, and how long they stayed on your site.
-Then, sort that data to drill down to those that fit your exact buyer persona.
+• Improving prospecting efforts: See who visits your site, what pages they view and how long they stayed.
+Then, sort that data to zoom in on those who fit your exact buyer persona.

-• Qualify leads: Leadfeeder provides custom filters, so sales can filter prospects based on specific criteria.
-For example, your sales team in Germany can focus on leads local to them that also view your pricing page.
+• Qualifying leads: Leadfeeder provides custom filters, so sales can filter prospects based on specific criteria.
+For example, your sales team in Germany can focus on local leads who have also viewed your pricing page.
 If you have an enterprise and small business sales team, they can use the company size filter to focus on the right size companies.

-• Contact leads: In addition to showing you who visits your site, Leadfeeder matches IP addresses with our database of contact info so we can show you the best contact to reach out to, including their email and LinkedIn profile in most cases.
+• Contacting leads: In addition to showing you who visits your site, Leadfeeder matches IP addresses with our contact information database so we can show you the best contact, including their email and LinkedIn profile in most cases.

 AlertOps, an IT alerting Startup, uses Leadfeeder company size filters to hone in on companies that visit their site and are large enough to need their solution.